wilsonlabgroup/scMappR/README.md

 Link to data used in scMappR: https://github.com/DustinSokolowski/scMappR_Data

-Currently, to run scMappR locally, please download all .rda files in this data download repository.
+To run scMappR locally, please download all .rda files in this data download repository.
 In many of the functions, the "rda_path" argument can be changed to wherever you would like to download these files to.
 It however assumes "~/scMappR/data".

-Internally, if these functions do not detect these rda files, they will temporarily download them with the downloader R package; however, these rda files must already be downloaded to use the examples that are not automatically run.
+If these functions do not detect these rda files, they will temporarily download them with the downloader R package; however, these rda files must already be downloaded to use the examples that are not automatically run.

 ## Primary Functionalities of scMappR.

 Below describes the primary ways scMappR can contextualize gene lists and process data.
 It is strongly reccomended to set `toSave = TRUE` in functions and, when appropraite, `internet = TRUE`.
-Otherwise, scMappR will not print files/directories and many of the results will not be printed.
+Otherwise scMappR will not print files/directories and many of the results will not be printed.

 * `tissue_scMappR_custom()`: This function visualizes signature matrix, clusters subsetted genes, completes enrichment of individual cell-types and co-enrichment.
 * `tissue_scMappR_internal()`: This function loops through every signature matrix in a particular tissue and generates heatmaps, cell-type preferences, and co-enrichment.